jianyuh/jianyuh.github.io/_posts/2024-12-27-people_tech_summary.md

 - Convincing others requires evidence or experience.

 ### Office Politics:
-- Sometimes, others succeed with the same points you raised due to office politics.
+- At times, a point you raise may be dismissed, only to be accepted when presented by someone else due to their seniority, experience, or connections.
+This is known as office politics.
-- Avoid relying on political means to influence others, as it can backfire.
+- Avoid relying on political tactics to influence others when you have the power to do so, as it can backfire.
+Instead, try to persuade with evidence and technical reasoning.

 ### Growth and Risk-taking:
 - Growth comes from taking risks and facing challenges.